2012 United States state legislative elections: Rhode Island

 All of the seats of the Rhode Island Senate and the Rhode Island House of Representatives were up for election in 2012.
 Democrats retained control of both chambers.

 South Carolina

 All of the seats of the South Carolina Senate and the South Carolina House of Representatives were up for election in 2012.
 Republicans retained control of both chambers, maintaining a government trifecta.

 South Dakota

 All of the seats of the South Dakota Senate and the South Dakota House of Representatives were up for election in 2012.
 Republicans retained control of both chambers, maintaining a government trifecta.

 Tennessee

 Half of the seats of the Tennessee Senate and all of the seats of the Tennessee House of Representatives were up for election in 2012.
 Republicans retained control of both chambers, maintaining a government trifecta.

 Texas

-Half of the seats of the Texas Senate and all of the seats of the Texas House of Representatives were up for election in 2012.
-Republicans retained control of both chambers, maintaining a government trifecta.
+All of the seats in the Texas Legislature were up for election in 2012.
+Republicans retained control of both chambers, maintaining a government trifecta, but they lost their supermajority in the House.